-- 8. Describe the target audience and content of the pre-recorded trainings supported with ICJR Program funds during the current reporting period.
+9. Describe the target audience and content of the pre-recorded trainings supported with ICJR Program funds during the current reporting period.

 Discuss the content topics addressed by the pre-recorded trainings developed, created, and/or launched with ICJR Program funds during current reporting period.
 Describe the intended audiences by stating which types of professionals the trainings were created for.

-Responses must be limited to 2,000 characters. - 9.
-Discuss the effectiveness of training activities funded or supported by your ICJR Program grant and provide any information you would like to share about your training activities beyond what you have provided in the data above.
+10. Discuss the effectiveness of training activities funded or supported by your ICJR Program grant and provide any information you would like to share about your training activities beyond what you have provided in the data above.